Exact Tensor Completion Powered by Slim Transforms: Exact Tensor Completion Guarantee with Arbitrary Linear Transforms

-\begin{remark} When $\mathbf{T}$ is an orthogonal matrix, \eqref{eq:inc_cond_U_T} and \eqref{eq:inc_cond_V_T} regresses to (14) and (15) in \cite{Lu_ICCV}.
-Also \cite{Lu_ICCV} states that if letting $\mu = \nu$, \eqref{eq:inc_cond_U_T} and \eqref{eq:inc_cond_V_T} can be induced from \eqref{eq:inc_cond_U} and \eqref{eq:inc_cond_V}, which means that the latter two are stronger and only one set of incoherence conditions is needed.
+\begin{remark} When $\mathbf{T}$ is an orthogonal matrix, \eqref{eq:inc_cond_U_V_T} reduces to (14) and (15) in \cite{Lu_ICCV}.
+Also \cite{Lu_ICCV} states that if letting $\mu = \nu$, \eqref{eq:inc_cond_U_V_T} can be derived from \eqref{eq:inc_cond_U_V}, which means that \eqref{eq:inc_cond_U_V} is stronger and only one set of incoherence conditions is needed.
 In fact, though if $\nu < 1$ there for sure exists some $\mu < 1$ and vice versa, $\mu = \nu$ does not necessarily hold.
-Thus for the precision of our model and proof, we do not omit any set of the conditions. \end{remark}
+Thus for the precision of our model and proof, we keep both incoherence conditions. \end{remark}